-Another consequence of \ZF\ that we used in the main argument was the characterization of $\Pi^1_1$ assertions via well-founded trees.
-According to~\cite[lemma~V.1.8]{Simpson2009:SubsystemsOfSecondOrderArithmetic}, however, this characterization is provable in $\ACA_0$.
+Another consequence of \ZF\ that we used in the main argument was the characterization of $\Pi^1_1$-assertions via well-founded trees.
+According to~\cite[Lemma~V.1.8]{Simpson2009:SubsystemsOfSecondOrderArithmetic}, however, this characterization is provable in $\ACA_0$.
 In particular, it will be provable in any set theory extending \KP, and \KP\ is sufficient to provide ordinal rankings of those trees.

-It follows that $\Pi^1_1$ assertions about reals are absolute between a model $M$ of $\KP$ and its end-extensions $N\satisfies\KP$, since if the statement is true in the smaller model $M$, then it has the ordinal ranking of the tree, which will still exist in the larger model, verifying the $\Pi^1_1$ statement there; and if the statement fails in the smaller model, then it has the counterexample real, which will still exist in the larger model.
+It follows that $\Pi^1_1$-assertions about reals are absolute between a model $M$ of $\KP$ and its end-extensions $N\satisfies\KP$, since if the statement is true in the smaller model $M$, then it has the ordinal ranking of the tree, which will still exist in the larger model, verifying the $\Pi^1_1$-statement there; and if the statement fails in the smaller model, then it has the counterexample real, which will still exist in the larger model.

-The \Levy\ reflection theorem, asserting that $\Sigma_1$ assertions in set theory are absolute to $L_{\omega_1^L}$, follows from $\Pi^1_1$-absoluteness.
-The upward direction is immediate; conversely, if a $\Sigma_1$ assertion is true in $M$, then by \Lowenheim--Skolem there is a countable witness, and this amounts to the truth of a $\Sigma^1_1$ assertion, which is therefore absolute to $L_{\omega_1}^M$.
+The \Levy\ reflection theorem, asserting that $\Sigma_1$-assertions in set theory are absolute to $L_{\omega_1^L}$, follows from $\Pi^1_1$-absoluteness.
+The upward direction is immediate; conversely, if a $\Sigma_1$-assertion is true in $M$, then by \Lowenheim--Skolem there is a countable witness, and this amounts to the truth of a $\Sigma^1_1$-assertion, which is therefore absolute to $L_{{\omega_1}^L}^M$.

-The Shoenfield absoluteness principle, however, the assertion that $\Sigma^1_2$ assertions about reals are absolute between models with the same countable ordinals, appears to be strictly stronger.
-Shoenfield absoluteness is provable in $\Pi^1_1\text{-CA}_0$, according to~\cite[theorem~VII.4.14]{Simpson2009:SubsystemsOfSecondOrderArithmetic}, and this seems to place it outside of \KP.
-So we shall need to impose an extra assumption on the theory $S$ concerning this.
+The Shoenfield absoluteness principle, however, the assertion that $\Sigma^1_2$-assertions about reals are absolute between models with the same countable ordinals, appears to be strictly stronger.
+Shoenfield absoluteness is provable in $\Pi^1_1\text{-CA}_0$, according to~\cite[theorem~VII.4.14]{Simpson2009:SubsystemsOfSecondOrderArithmetic}.
+Because $\Pi^1_1\text{-CA}_0$ is stronger than \KP, we shall need to impose an extra assumption on the theory $S$ concerning this.

 In the proof of the main theorem, we had used the Keisler--Morley theorem, stating that every countable model $M$ of \ZF\ has an elementary end-extension $M^+$.
 A closer inspection of the proof, however, will reveal that a somewhat weaker property will suffice.
-Specifically, what we shall need in theorem~\ref{Theorem.Universal-sequence-for-suitable-theories} is merely that for every countable model $M$ of the theory, there is a $\Sigma_1$-elementary covering end-extension $M^+$ satisfying the theory (or at least satisfying the Shoenfield absoluteness property).
+Specifically, what we shall need in Theorem~\ref{Theorem.Universal-sequence-for-suitable-theories} is merely that for every countable model $M$ of the theory, there is a $\Sigma_1$-elementary covering end-extension $M^+$ satisfying the theory (or at least satisfying the Shoenfield absoluteness property).

 While all extensions of \ZF\ have this property, it turns out that \KP\ does not.
 Specifically, $L_{\omega_1^\mathrm{CK}}$, the minimum transitive model of \KP\ plus the axiom of infinity, can have no such covering $\Sigma_1$-elementary end-extension (Ali Enayat proved this in email correspondence).
 Meanwhile, Kaufmann~\cite{Kaufmann1981.On-existence-of-sigma_n-end-extensions} shows that satisfying $\Sigma_n$-collection implies the existence of a $\Sigma_n$-elementary end-extension, for $n\geq 2$.
 An easy modification of his argument gives that we may assume the end-extension to be covering.